touretzkyds/cozmo-tools/README.md

 * __world_viewer.py__ is an OpenGL viewer for Cozmo's world map.
 Requires the PyOpenGL and PyOpenGL_accelerate packages (from pip), and freeglut3.
-(On Linux you can install freeglut3 via apt-get, and on mac osx with brew).
+(On Linux you can install freeglut3 via apt-get, and on Mac OS X with brew).
  Run it by typing: `viewer(robot)`; type 'h' in the graphics window for a list of commands.
 May not work on Macs due to Tkinter brokenness.